gerring/variant.orthology/README.md

-This means that the python script running in the cloud without parallel processing in the cloud for 170Gb of data which is node count 33 - 578 million will take hours 80 - 1412 unless multi-processed in the cloud using DASK.
+This means that the python script running in the cloud without parallel processing for 170Gb of data which is node count 33 - 578 million will take hours 80 - 1412 unless multi-processed in the cloud using DASK.
 The Java parallel will take 5.5 - 96.
 So parsing and adding the nodes of a 170Gb dataset of variant data will still take many days.